Creative Projects

 Location: The Thames Path, Ravenscourt Park

-Molly is drawn to the subtle unfolding of musical lines and textures, crafting pieces that seem almost still until, suddenly, something remarkable emerges.
-Her compositions are like three-dimensional tapestries, voices and timbres weaving together with the delicacy and complexity of threads in a textile.
-Recently, she has been transforming visual patterns — from knitting and weaving designs — into musical material, layering them to create rich, shifting textures.
-Her experience as a violist gives her a natural affinity for strings, which she uses to shape colour, depth, and the tactile quality of sound.
-She was drawn to Unscored for its focus on the creative process, an invitation to explore how composers nurture ideas and reveal the hidden work behind the music we hear.
+Molly is drawn to the subtle unfolding of musical lines and textures.
+She crafts pieces that seem almost still until, suddenly, something remarkable emerges.
+Her compositions are like three-dimensional tapestries.
+Voices and timbres weave together with the delicacy and complexity of threads in a textile.
+Recently, she has been transforming visual patterns into musical material.
+These patterns come from knitting and weaving designs, layered to create rich, shifting textures.
+Her experience as a violist gives her a natural affinity for strings.
+She uses them to shape colour, depth, and the tactile quality of sound.
+She was drawn to Unscored for its focus on the creative process.
+It offered an invitation to explore how composers nurture ideas and reveal the hidden work behind the music we hear.

 Robert Baird, composer.